August 4th 2020 Update

 Gregson & Weight take our responsibility seriously when it comes to caring for our clients, staff and the local community.
 Caring for their mental health is as important as their physical health.
 We recognise that a funeral service is an important part of the grieving process and for as long as the Federal Government will allow, we will continue to provide high-quality meaningful funerals for families during this crisis.
 State Government guidelines were recently amended to help us all minimise the transmission of Coronavirus throughout our community.
 As of June 1st, attendees at all funerals are limited to a maximum of 100 people [family members and friends] plus 3 people to conduct the service, including the priest/celebrant, funeral staff and a videographer if the service is being web-streamed.

-In all cases, the social distancing regulations of 1 person per 4 square metres still apply.
+New social distancing regulations of 1 person per 2 square metres now apply.
 These guidelines have greatly reduced the number of people we can seat in established venues.
-All 4 of our locations are large enough to seat 5o attendees and still meet these guidelines.
+Funerals held within our own facilities can be attended by a maximum of 100 attendees.

 All other venues you may be considering (e.g. cemeteries, churches, community halls and function rooms) can be assessed for attendee numbers at the time of the arrangement.